contentauth/c2pa-python/docs/working-stores.md

 Action linking also changes between the two APIs.
 The legacy load path (`add_ingredient(json, "application/c2pa", archive)`) accepts only `label` as the linking key on the signing builder's `add_ingredient` JSON.
 See [Linking an ingredient archive to an action](#linking-an-ingredient-archive-to-an-action).
 The dedicated ingredient archive APIs (`write_ingredient_archive` + `add_ingredient_from_archive`) accept the archive key, which can be either `label` or `instance_id`.
 See [Lookup keys and action linking](#lookup-keys-and-action-linking).
 When migrating code that linked by label, pass that same label as the archive key to keep `ingredientIds` unchanged.

-## How `instance_id` survives archiving and signing
+## How instance_id survives archiving and signing

 ### What is an instance_id?

 `instance_id` is a string field on an ingredient.
-It is optional in C2PA ingredient assertion starting versions 2, which the SDK currently writes by default.
+It is optional in C2PA ingredient assertion starting with version 2, which the SDK currently writes by default.
 Version 1 required it.

 In priority order, this value comes from:

 1. The caller: if you set `instance_id` in the JSON passed to `add_ingredient`, that value is stored as-is.
 No normalization or transformation is applied.
-2. XMP fallback: if no `instance_id` was provided and the source asset has `xmpMM:InstanceID` in its XMP metadata, the library reads that value and sets it on the ingredient.
+2. XMP fallback: if you don't provide `instance_id` and the source asset has `xmpMM:InstanceID` in its XMP metadata, the library reads that value and sets it on the ingredient.
 3. Auto-generated default: if neither caller nor XMP provided a value, the library generates `xmp.iid:<uuid>` automatically (required for V1 assertion compatibility).

 ### Instance_id across operations

-`instance_id` is kept through every archiving and signing operation this library performs.
+This library keeps `instance_id` through every archiving and signing operation it performs.
 The table below covers the common paths:

 | Operation | `instance_id` kept? |
 | --- | --- |